Helping Those Suffering from Brain Damage

-At the Lenahan Law Firm, we are dedicated to assisting clients who have been severely injured as a result of the negligence of another and to recovering the maximum compensation for their losses.
+At The Lenahan Law Firm, we are dedicated to assisting clients who have been severely injured as a result of the negligence of another and to recovering the maximum compensation for their losses.
 A Dallas brain injury lawyer at our firm will utilize a wide range of resources such as medical authorities, accident reconstruction experts, engineers, and respected life planning professionals in order to construct a comprehensive claim for damages.
 If a trial is necessary to obtain a fair settlement and maximize compensation, many expert witnesses may be used to ensure that the jury understands the extent and effects of this type of injury.

 We believe that the sooner you retain a skilled lawyer, the better.
 Call now at (214) 295-1008 for a free initial consultation.

-- Brain Injury Alliance of Texas
+- Brain Injury Association of America – Texas Division

 - Overview of Head Injuries - Merck Manual